Moon’s “World-Famous Texas Trail Relish”

 Fresh Veggies:

-Texas Trail Relish veggy ratios courtesy of Todd Moon
+Texas Trail Relish veggy ratios pie chart courtesy of Todd Moon

-Texas Trail Relish spice ratios courtesy of Todd Moon
+Texas Trail Relish spice ratios pie chart courtesy of Todd Moon

 1. Don’t wash anything; just shake off any debris.